How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 "ctid — The physical location of the row version within its table.
 Note that although the ctid can be used to locate the row version very quickly, a row's ctid will change if it is updated or moved by VACUUM FULL.
 Therefore ctid should not be used as a long-term row identifier."

 Did you know that you can SELECT ctid from any table?
 I didn't.
-This was the key to everything.
+This was the unlock.

 And remember the critical caveat about CTIDs not being stable?
 It doesn't matter here.
 My work_item table was static — no updates, no deletes, no VACUUM FULL.
 The CTIDs would never change.
 And since I was storing results in a separate table (thanks to approach 2), I wasn't modifying work_item at all.